WattleFoxxo/BetterResoniteImGuiLib/README.md

 # BetterResoniteImGuiLib
  "not cake, its real"

  This is a replacement for [ResoniteImGuiLib by art0007i](https://github.com/art0007i/ResoniteImGuiLib)

 # Why?
- I pulled 3 consecutive all nighters trying to get [ResoniteImGuiLib](https://github.com/art0007i/ResoniteImGuiLib) working with[ResoniteHotReloadLib](https://github.com/Nytra/ResoniteHotReloadLib) thats why.
+ I pulled 3 consecutive all nighters trying to get [ResoniteImGuiLib](https://github.com/art0007i/ResoniteImGuiLib) working with [ResoniteHotReloadLib](https://github.com/Nytra/ResoniteHotReloadLib) thats why.

 # Installation
  - Make sure you have [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) Installed.